nsc-norway/suprDUPr/README.md

     $ make

 This pulls in the boost libraries in addition to the development headers, as dependencies.
-You can omit the -dev suffix in the command above to just install libraries, to run but not build fastdup.
+You can omit the -dev suffix in the command above to just install libraries, to run but not build suprDUPr.

 ### macOS